No, depending on the pricing plan that you have chosen, Browsee automatically sets a random sampling rate at which to record your sessions.

 Sessions where users do not interact with the site.
 We do this to conserve resources as these sessions just show a page loading and offer no user experience learning.

-Sessions which could not capture sufficient page dom to create a recording.
+Sessions that could not capture sufficient page dom to create a recording.
 This can happen if the user leaves before Browsee is able to start recording the page.

-Our free trial plan entails you all the benefits of our Pro plan including random sampling.
-However, continous recording and random sampling of sessions is only applicable to paid plans.
+Our free trial plan entails all the benefits of our Pro plan including random sampling.
+However, continuous recording and random sampling of sessions are only applicable to paid plans.

-In our free plan, we record all your sessions upto the free limit and halt recordings thereafter until new quota is released at the start of a new month.
+In our free plan, we record all your sessions up to the free limit and halt recordings thereafter until the new quota is released at the start of a new month.
 You can reactivate recordings by either choosing a paid plan or at the start of a new month.

 This is done to ensure fair usage and prioritizing our infrastructure to those actively using our recordings.

-Browsee uses a predictive model which predicts how much traffic you are likely to get on a day.
-This takes the previous day's traffic, day of week from the past to predict this rate.
-This is why you it auto adjusts itself depending on the rise and fall of your seasonal traffic.
+Browsee uses a predictive model that predicts how much traffic you are likely to get on a day.
+This takes the previous day's traffic, day of the week from the past to predict this rate.
+This is why it auto-adjusts itself depending on the rise and fall of your seasonal traffic.

 Yes, you can prioritize and deprioritize recordings to control the sampling rate.